oracle-livelabs/adb/shared/workshops/adbs-tools/getting-started/getting-started.md

     </copy>
     ````
   ![ALT text is not available for this image](images/database-create-adpbeta-role.png)

+5. Click on the **Database Actions** link to navigate back to the home page.
   </if>

 3. On the Database Actions launchpad page, under Administration, click the **Database Users** card.